kaung092/OnPointe/README.md

 ## Synopsis

 OnPointe is an Android app that can simultaneoulsy record video and receive BLE(Bluetooth Low Energy) data from two devices.
-The idea is to receive realtime pressure data of an insole from home-made insole equipped with five pressure sensors and LightBlue Bean `microcontroller`.
+The idea is to receive realtime pressure data of an insole from home-made insole equipped with five pressure sensors and LightBlue Bean microcontroller.

 ## Motivation